aagontuk/aagontuk.github.io/index.markdown

 Particularly, I am interested to use novel hardware and accelerators to solve emerging distributed systems problems in the post-Moore era.

-Before starting my PhD, I worked as a voluntary research student in [Prof. Baris Kasikci's lab](https://web.eecs.umich.edu/~barisk/).
-I worked with [Tanivr Ahmend Khan](https://web.eecs.umich.edu/~takh/) on profile guided optimizations of large application binaried in wirehouse scale computers to reduce i-cache misses.
+Before starting my PhD, I worked with [Tanivr Ahmend Khan](https://web.eecs.umich.edu/~takh/) on profile guided optimizations of large application binaries in warehouse scale computers to reduce i-cache misses.

 I completed my bachelor's degree from
 [Bangladesh University of Engineering and Technology](https://www.buet.ac.bd/web/).